 Your contact details will be securely stored on a password protected document on a password protected computer that can only be accessed by members of the research team.
-The video and audio recording of the focus group will be stored by the researcher only, on a password protected laptop.
-Any quotes used from the focus group will be anonymised.
+The video and audio recording of the interview and/or focus group will be stored by the researcher only on a password protected laptop.
+All quotes from the interview and/or focus group will be anonymised.